VAW-SwissTerra/SwissTerra/README.md

 1. Set up a dataset ([see below for instructions](#datasets)), hereby named `DATASET`.

-2. `terra files check`: See that all files can be found.
+2. `terra files check-inputs`: See that all files can be found.

 3. `terra processing DATASET generate-inputs`: Generate all inputs with default settings.